32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 In today’s world, many jurisdictions have to check your local laws regarding the possession and purchase of long-bladed Bowies before purchase so you don’t find yourself on the wrong side of the law.

 A note about this knife: Many times, cheaper products fall victim to shoddy manufacturing, especially when the manufacturer sacrifices quality components to save a buck.
 This does not appear to be the case with this Bowie, as it features some of the same quality features and materials used in high-end offerings, such as a highly rubberized handle, a super-strong stainless steel blade, and overall quality construction.
-As a matter of fact, this knife currently retains a 4.3-star rating on Amazon, based on almost 300 verified customer reviews.
-Out of those hundreds of reviews, there are only critical/negative reviews, with the most common complaint being that it requires sharpening by the purchaser in order to make effortless cuts.
-However, if you are like me in this regard, this could actually be considered a positive characteristic, giving you control over how sharp you need/want your knife to be.

-• Long blade, beautiful Bowie design.
+• Long blade and beautiful Bowie design

-• Sawback and combination straight and serrated blade for utility use.
+• Sawback and combination straight and serrated blade for utility use

-• Incredibly inexpensive.
+• Incredibly inexpensive

-• Rubberized hilt.
+• Rubberized hilt

 Types of Combat Knives